univention/ucs-school/doc/devel/ram/concept_proposal.md

   * Returns a list of all permissions that the actor has, given the target.
   * Takes 2 additional parameters, the actor and the target.

-##### B3: Policies for roles are defined in an additive way
+##### B3: Policies for roles are only implemented for ALLOW, not DENY

 When evaluating the Rego code, any matching policy is sufficient to return `true`.
-Roles cannot remove capabilities, only add them.
+We do not evaluate any subtractive DENY rules in the first release of Guardian.

 Example: If UserA is both an administrator and a staff, then UserA gets the highest privilege (e.g., administrator).

+*NOTE:* We may consider implementing DENY rules in a future release; however, for the first release of the Guardian, please use one of the `does_not_have_role` conditions to simulate DENY rules.
-*NOTE:* The Guardian is not intended to be a complete replacement for ACLs; some ACLs will still be necessary (e.g., to provide DENY capabilities).
+The first release of the Guardian is not intended to completely replace ACLs; some ACLs will still be necessary.

 ##### B4: Conditions can have additional parameters in a role-capability-mapping